Relationship of Alexander Hamilton and Thomas Jefferson: Legacy

 The Imaginative Conservative stated that the conflicts of Americas first decade were symbolized by Hamilton and Jefferson.
 John Ferling stated in his book, Jefferson and Hamilton: The Rivalry That Forged a Nation that Hamilton and Jefferson were the most important people in the shaping of the United States of America.
-The public views on Hamilton and Jefferson swayed throughout American history based on what is currently is happening in the country.
+The public views on Hamilton and Jefferson swayed throughout American history based on what is currently happening in the country.
 Jeffery Rosen has noted how modern political parties partially mimicked the Jefferson v.
 Hamilton conflicts of early American politics.
 Historians have generally overlooked the Hamilton and Jefferson's personalities when analyzing controversies between the pair.

 Hamilton and Jefferson's relationship was a primary plot point of Hamilton: An American Musical (2015).
 A false quote attributed to Hamilton to Jefferson has spread across Facebook.
 The Atlantic notes how the musical reframes Hamilton as the man of the people and Jefferson as a monarchist, which is the opposite of how history in America is commonly seen.